datastaxdevs/workshop-streaming-game/README.md

 Don't forget to complete your assignment and get your verified skill badge!
 Finish and submit your homework!

-1. Complete the practice steps as described below until you have your own app running in Gitpod
+1. Complete the practice steps as described below until you have your own app running in Gitpod.
 2. Now roll up your sleeves and modify the code in two ways: (1) we want the API to send a greeting to each new player in the chat box, and (2) we want the player names in the game area to match the icon color. _Please read the detailed guidance found [below](#6-homework-instructions)_.
 3. Take a SCREENSHOT of the running app modified this way. _Note: you will have to restart the API and reload the client to see all changes!_
 4. Submit your homework [here](https://dtsx.io/streaming-spiders-homework).